'We're going to war, bro': Fort Bragg's 82nd Airborne deploys to the Middle East

 A sergeant started rattling off last names, checking them off from a list after “heres” and “yups” and “yos.”

-For every fighter, there were seven support crew members shipping out - cooks, aviators, mechanics, medics, chaplains, and transportation and supply managers.
+For every fighter, there were seven support crew members shipping out: cooks, aviators, mechanics, medics, chaplains, and transportation and supply managers.
 All but the chaplains would carry guns to fight.

-A senior master sergeant, 34, said: “The Army is an all-volunteer force.
+A 34-year-old senior master sergeant said: “The Army is an all-volunteer force.
 We want to do this.
 You pay your taxes and we get to do this.”

-The reality of the deployment wouldn’t sink in until the troops “walk out that door,” he said, pointing to the exit to the tarmac where C-4 and C-7 transport planes and two contract commercial jets waited.
+The reality of the deployment wouldn’t sink in until the troops “walk out that door,” he said, pointing to the exit to the tarmac where C-5 and C-17 transport planes and two contract commercial jets waited.

 His call came when he was on leave in his hometown of Daytona Beach, Florida, taking his two young daughters to visit relatives and maybe go to Walt Disney World.